 Officers of the Board

-The officers of the Foundation are the Chair and Vice Chair.
+The officers of the Foundation are the Chair and Incoming Chair.
 A recording secretary is appointed from the Board.
 The officers are elected from the voting members of the Board for a three-year term and may be re-elected to a second consecutive three-year term.
 The APS Treasurer is an ex officio, non-voting member of the Board and serves as a financial advisor to the Foundation Board and as a liaison to the APS Council.
 The duties of the officers are those customarily pertaining to these offices unless otherwise defined by the Board of the Foundation in their Bylaws.

 General Responsibilities of the Board